Tag Archives: natural antibiotic

 As a culinary herb garlic is relatively new and throughout history was more likely to be used for its medicinal properties.
 For a plant that offers so much to invigorate your palate, it seems almost too generous for it to have powerful healing properties as well.

-It is the active ingredient in garlic, allicin, a sulfur compound, that holds all the healing power, and allicin is the same ingredient that gives garlic its strong odour and taste.
+It is the active ingredient in garlic, allicin, a sulfur compound, that holds all the healing power.
+Allicin is the same ingredient that gives garlic its strong odour and taste.
 This compound is produced when the clove surface is exposed to the air by crushing or cutting the clove.

 To gain the benefit of garlic it needs to have a strong garlic-y smell released by the active allicin.
-Without this aroma it won’t do you much good.
+Without this aroma it won’t give you much benefit.
 The cut surface of the garlic needs to be exposed to the air while it is raw.
 If you are going to cook with it make sure it is crushed and left to sit for a while first.

 HOW GARLIC HEALS